 Notable Destinations: Playa Flamingo, Playa Del Coco, Playa Tamarindo, And The Papagayo Peninsula

 The northwestern areas of the country are so beautiful as well.
 Many expats live around Playa Flamingo, Playa del Coco, Playa Tamarindo, and the Papagayo Peninsula.
-Each town here is as beautiful as the last.
+Each small town here is as beautiful as the last.
 They have a small-town feel, but tourism is booming.
 Just to the west, you will find many national parks and nature reserves, and also the Arenal Volcano!

 The Guanacaste International Airport, located in Liberia, has made this area very accessible in the past 10 years.
 This part of the country ranks high in popularity among the expat community.